R-Repo/PCAforMotorcycleAccidents/README.md

 [wiki source](https://en.wikipedia.org/wiki/List_of_countries_by_traffic-related_death_rate)

 Kenya is particularly bad globally with 29.1 deaths per 100k inhabitants per year.
-Which means you have a 0.0291% chance of dying in a vehicle accident (Interesting fact: Obama's dad died in a car collision in Kenya).
+Which means each year you have a 0.0291% chance of dying in a vehicle accident (Interesting fact: Obama's dad died in a car collision in Kenya).

 | Country/region   | Continent   |   Deaths per 100k/year |   Percentile |
 |:-----------------|:------------|-----------------------:|-------------:|